 Living Legacy | Feb 11-24, 2018

-Living Legacy Artist Ann Carlson returns to MANCC to continue working on her solo stage-based work, Dumbo Redacted.
-Carlson will both choreograph and perform this solo, which is informed by the movement and mythologies surrounding earth’s largest land mammal, the elephant.
-Set inside a circus ring and caught in a story out of sequence and out of date, Dumbo Redacted plays with clumsy grace and wild quiet as it collides and colludes with time, gravity, fury, and redemption.
-Joining Carlson again in residence is her dramaturg for the project, Melanie Joseph, who will continue to assist in refining the narrative and scenic elements of the work.
+Dumbo Redacted builds upon her celebrated “Animals” series, and is informed by the movement and mythologies surrounding earth’s largest land mammal, the elephant.
+The piece is set inside a circus ring and is a story caught both out of sequence and out of date.
+The work plays with clumsy grace and wild quiet as it collides and colludes with time, gravity, fury, and redemption.
+Carlson’s dramaturg for the project, Melanie Joseph, continued to assist in refining the narrative and scenic elements of the work while in residence.

 At MANCC Carlson presented her work in an Open Rehearsal during the School of Dance’s weekly Forum.
 To further her research Carlson met with FSU Flying High Circus Director, Chad Mathews, to discuss the history and structures of circus performance.
 As the Director of one of two programs of its kind in a university setting, Mathews spoke with Carlson about the history of circus in the United States, the politics of animals as entertainers and laborers, and the structure and format of traditional circus shows.
 Carlson observed the student circus performers in rehearsal for their upcoming Spring performance.